Reservoir Memory Machines as Neural Computers: Method

 The first step in setting up a reservoir memory machine is to initialize a reservoir $(\bm{U}, \bm{W}, \vec b, \sigma, \vec h_0)$ that is expressive enough to enable address classification as well as the output mapping.
 Although our approach is agnostic regarding the choice of reservoir, we generally recommend Legendre delay networks as reservoirs because they are designed to losslessly extract past states via linear operations, have few hyperparameters, and are deterministically constructed, which avoids issues of unfortunate random initializations \cite{LMU}.
 We will also see that this type of reservoir performs best on our benchmarks.

-Once a reservoir is set up, we require training data in the form of three sequences $\vec x_1, \ldots, \vec x_T \in \R^m$, $a_1, \ldots, a_T \in \{0, \ldots, L\}$, and $\vec y_1, \ldots, \vec y_T \in \R^K$, where $\vec x_1, \ldots, \vec x_T$ are the inputs, $a_1, \ldots, a_T$ are the desired memory addresses, and $\vec y_1, \ldots, \vec y_T$ are the desired outputs.
-The fact that the memory addresses are part of the training data makes our approach more demanding on the user compared to differentiable neural computers, which can learn the memory addresses \cite{NTM}.
-However, we would still argue that the memory access pattern is typically straightforward to construct for the training data, at least for all tasks in our experiments (see there).
+Once a reservoir is set up, we require training data in the form of three sequences $\vec x_1, \ldots, \vec x_T \in (\R^m)^*$, $a_1, \ldots, a_T \in \{0, \ldots, L\}^*$, and $\vec y_1, \ldots, \vec y_T \in (\R^K)^*$, where $\vec x_1, \ldots, \vec x_T$ are the inputs, $a_1, \ldots, a_T$ are the desired memory addresses, and $\vec y_1, \ldots, \vec y_T$ are the desired outputs.
+The fact that the memory addresses are part of the training data makes our approach less autonomous compared to differentiable neural computers, which can learn the memory addresses \cite{NTM}.
+However, we would argue that the memory access patterns for the training data are typically straightforward to construct, at least for all tasks in our experiments (see there).
 If this is not the case, one would develop data-driven heuristics to recognize special states which need to be stored and recovered, such as a clustering based on the output or an alignment of input and output states as recommended in our past work \cite{RMM}.

 Once such training data is constructed, we can compute the state sequence $\vec h_1, \ldots, \vec h_T$ by applying the dynamics in Equation~\ref{eq:rmm} or~\ref{eq:rmm_assoc}, where $a_t$ is given by the training data instead of a classifier, i.e.\ we perform teacher forcing.
-We can then train the output weights $\bm{V}$ via linear regression with the training pairs $(\vec h_t, \vec y_t)$
+We can then train the output function $\out$ via linear regression or any other fast optimization, using the training data pairs $(\vec h_t, \vec y_t)$.

-The final step of our training mechanism is the state classifier.
-If we wish to train a standard RMM we can directly use the pairs $(\vec h_t, a_t)$ as training data.
-Again, our approach is agnostic to the choice of classifier but we generally recommend support vector machines (SVMs) because they can be trained swiftly via convex optimization.
-This yields the final RMM $(\bm{U}, \bm{W}, \bm{V}, \vec b, \sigma, \vec h_0, \{0, \ldots, L\}, \cls)$.
+The final step of our training mechanism is the state classifier $\cls$.
+If we wish to train a standard RMM, we can directly use the pairs $(\tilde h_t, a_t)$ as training data.
+Again, our approach is agnostic to the choice of classifier but we use support vector machines in practice because they are swift to train and, by virtue of being maximum margin classifiers, can exploit the $(\tau, \epsilon)$-distinguishing property of reservoirs.
+This yields the final RMM $(\bm{U}, \bm{W}, \vec b, \sigma, \vec h_0, \{0, \ldots, L\}, \cls, \out)$.
+The exact training scheme is shown in Algorithm~\ref{alg:train_rmm}.